 What a special girl’s day we had.
 Not only did we enjoy a sweet movie about friendship, fun and cooperation, I got to take a trip down memory lane.

 My niece and sister-in-law were in town and were able to join us for the show.
 The very first movie Avery ever saw in a theatre was with these lovely ladies.
 Sitting in the darkened theatre with them two years later took me back and I couldn’t help but marvel at how far my little girl has come.

 Thanks Momstown for the tickets!
 We appreciate the way you ponied up and cantor thank you enough.
 We oat you a lot and it behooves me to say, the mane attraction didn’t stall, not even once.
-Oh dear, I’m off to get a glass of water now.
+Too many puns.
+This mare is off to get a glass of water now.
 I’m feeling a little hoarse.

 *Well, I stand corrected.
 I’m the first to say judgy folks should be flogged and yet, here I am judging.
 I had no idea about Bronies: men who “dig My Little Pony for the animation, plot and character development.”
 You can read more about Bronies and their affection for MLP here.

 Everyone, sing it with me, “My little Bronie, my little Bronie…”